 How whole branches of science are held together by anecdotal evidence

 Scientists will define anything that claims to be science, yet doesn’t follow proper scientific procedures, as pseudoscience.
-There are, however, some fields of science that have been spared the definition, despite being largely based on little more than anecdotal evidence.
+There are, however, some fields of science that have been spared this label, despite being largely based on little more than anecdotal evidence.

 Psychology and sociology (especially sociology) are largely based on anecdotal evidence, yet very few people question their validity.

 In both of these fields, people are asked to fill questionnaires to provide data for the research.
-But what are the questionnaires, other than report of subjective experience that would be classed as anecdotal evidence in any other branch of science.
+But what are the questionnaires, other than the reports of subjective experience that would be classed as anecdotal evidence in any other branch of science?

 There is a famous TED talk that describes a couple of sociological experiments that were performed by a reputable scientific institution, the University of California, Berkeley.
 The conclusion of the experiments was that as we become wealthier, we become meaner.
 However, none of these experiments have followed proper scientific principles, such as double-blind trials or even the use of control groups.

 In one of the experiments, students were invited to play a game of Monopoly.
 What was unknown to them is that the game was rigged in favor of one of them.
 And, whenever a particular player would start getting clearly ahead, he would exhibit the signs of dominant behavior.
 Once the game was finished, the winner would say that it was their tactics that got them to win, not that they have realized that the game was rigged.